 Call today to set up a confidential consultation with a dedicated defense attorney.
-Just one conversation with a lawyer may help give you an idea of how to proceed.How Does Quincy Define Assault?
+Just one conversation with a lawyer may help give you an idea of how to proceed.How Does Massachusetts law Define Assault?

-In Quincy, assault is an attack that is either physical or verbal in nature.
+In Quincy District Court, prosecutors will consider an assault as an attack that is either physical or verbal in nature.
 However, a person must act intentionally and use it to evoke fear and distress in another person.
 Simple assault may be a misdemeanor that could carry penalties of jail time and paying damages to the victim of the assault.

 Reckless assault and battery occurs when the defendant intentionally causes bodily harm to another person.
 To be able to convict someone of reckless assault and battery, the prosecutors must be able to show the person knew their actions would cause serious harm to the other person.
 Those facing assault and battery charges could face up to two years in prison and fines of up to $1,000.Self-Defense and Other Defenses Against Assault

 When facing violence, a person may defend themselves.
 Facing attackers with violence is sometimes the only option.
 In many cases, self-defense is lawful and an acceptable reason to fight, so long as the person acted in a reasonable manner.
 That is why self-defense is such a common defense strategy used by assault attorneys in Quincy.
 Defending others during an attack may also be a defense strategy in the courtroom.

 However, the strategies of self-defense and defending others only work when a person considered every other option besides violence first.
 For example, if a person faces assault charges because they got into a fight at a bar, self-defense is often not an option as a legal defense.

 Also, if non-violent options were available to the defendant, like asking for help from a bouncer, but they did not pursue those alternatives and instead turned to violence, self-defense may not be a viable defense strategy.